Victoria Jubilee Government High School: Infrastructure

 Victoria Jubilee Government High School has two grounds, one inside the school and the other outside the school.
 The school has a four-storey, three-storey, five-storey building with two dormitories and several one-storey buildings.
-The school also has an auditorium with a bicycle garage, a motorcycle garage, a two-storey mosque, a clean water plant and a permanent stage.
+The school also has an auditorium with a bicycle garage, a motorcycle garage, a two-storey mosque, a clean water plant, and a permanent stage.
 In addition to a computer lab, there are two permanent multimedia classrooms and four separate labs for teaching physics, chemistry, biology and agriculture.
 There is a library here.
-The library of this school is quite rich and large as it is a very old school.
-Many old books are preserved in the library of this school.
-There are 10,000 different types of books including textbooks, stories, novels, plays, jokes, history books, essays, science based books and religious books.
 There is also a Shaheed Minar on one side of the school grounds.

 Admission

 In the school mainly students get the opportunity to get admission in third and sixth class.
 Eligible students are selected through highly competitive admission test.
 Thousands of students participated in the admission test.
 In the third class, 60 students get admission in each branch.
 A total of 240 people can be admitted, including 120 in the morning shift and 120 in the day shift.
 In addition, a total of 24 students can be admitted in the sixth class, including 12 in the morning shift and 12 in the day shift.
-The admission process ends in December.
+The admissions process ends in December.

-Uniform

-There is a specific uniform system for school students.
-Wearing navy blue pants, white shorts, white sneakers, black tights and an ID card with one's own name is mandatory for students.
-In order to distinguish the students of the two shifts, the color of the shirts of the students in the morning shift is plain white but the white shirts of the students of the day shift have a navy blue color collar and navy blue border on the pockets.
-Winter blue sweaters are also included in the uniform for both shifts and the shirt has a badge with the school monogram.